Deeply Learned Robust Matrix Completion for Large-scale Low-rank Data Recovery: Numerical experiments

 \textbf{Computational efficiency.} We present the speed advantage of LRMC at the inference stage, provided appropriate training.
 Fig.~\ref{fig:conv-iter} compares the convergence behavior of LRMC and the baseline ScaledGD.
-Both algorithms achieve linear convergence which matches Theorem~\ref{thm:main_theorem}.
-LRMC consistently demonstrates faster convergence than ScaledGD despite the observation rates.
+Both algorithms achieve linear convergence, which matches Theorem~\ref{thm:main_theorem}.
+LRMC consistently demonstrates faster convergence than ScaledGD accross the observation rates.
 When the outlier sparsity is higher, the advantage of LRMC is even more significant.
 This is further verified with Fig.~\ref{fig:step_runtime}.
 On the left, we see the per-iteration runtime of ScaledGD is slower when $\alpha$ becomes larger.
-In contrast, the per-iteration runtime of LRPCA is insensitive to $\alpha$ and is significantly faster than ScaledGD.
-On the right, we find title runtime of LRMC is substantially faster than SclaedGD.
-Note that when the observation rate $p$ is smaller, the pre-iteration runtime is faster, which matches the complexity analysis in Section~\ref{sec:complexity}; however, it will require more iterations to achieve the same accuracy.
+In contrast, the per-iteration runtime of LRMC is insensitive to $\alpha$ and is significantly faster than ScaledGD.
+On the right, we find the total runtime of LRMC is substantially faster than ScaledGD.
+Note that when the observation rate $p$ is smaller, the per-iteration runtime is faster, which matches the complexity analysis in Section~\ref{sec:complexity}; however, it will require more iterations to achieve the same accuracy.
 Table~\ref{tab:varying p} thoroughly tests and reports the runtime and number of iterations to achieve the same accuracy with varying observation rate.

 \textbf{Recoverability.} To evaluate LRMC's robustness against outliers, we generated $20$ problem instances with varying outlier density levels and compared its recoverability to ScaledGD.
 Table~\ref{tab:robustness} shows that LRMC has superior recoverability to ScaledGD against high-density outliers, despite $10\%$ or $100\%$ observation cases.
 However, more observation offers more redundancy, thus better robustness for the same algorithm.